aldenm01/stat386-projects/_posts/2022-09-27-Blog-Tutorial.md

 ## Webscraping:

-Probably the easiest part of data wrangling.
+This is likely the easiest part of data wrangling.
 I personally love finding data online and analyzing it.
 Bottom line, if there is a table on a site, it can be scraped.
 The internet has enough information to last a statistician several lifetimes.
 This can be done using the the pd.read_html function in pandas.
 This is the command I used my table.
 You may need to add the second line if you are getting 403 forbidden errors while trying to scrape your data.

 url = 'https://serenesforest.net/shadow-dragon-and-the-blade-of-light/characters/growth-rates/'
 r = requests.get(url)